denten-papers/xp-routledge/proposal.md

 The "second generation" of DH is beginning to absorb the impact of the research program and administrative reform proposed by the first into its constituent fields.
 I hold that such specification is not only necessary, but also that it reaches a much wider audience.
-The application of the Digital Humanities to specific questions in literary scholarship, as they manifest in pressing problems of collaborative authorship, digital storytelling, the quality of online deliberation, and in the politics of the archive and shared memory
+The application of the digital humanities to specific questions in literary scholarship, as they manifest in pressing problems of collaborative authorship, digital storytelling, the quality of online deliberation, and in the politics of the archive and shared memory